strigo/wryte/README.md

 In an ideal world, when a user performs an action in an app, a context related to that event will be logged and attached to any log message relating to that event, so that it is possible to tail the entire flow from the moment the user performed the action and until, say, they got a response from the db.
 Woo!
 What a long sentence!

-This, unfortunately, is not provided in any log library I know of, and for a good reason - it depends on many factors potentially related to that specific app.
+This, unfortunately, is not provided by any logging library that I know of, and for a good reason - it depends on many factors potentially related to that specific app.

-I would like to eventually provide a comfortable framework for many usecases, but for now, you can do something like the following:

 ```python
 # cid defaults to a uuid if it isn't provided.